LauraVoinea/scribble-java/README.md

     - markdown: `paper672-overview.md` -- links clickable depending on markdown viewer app;
     - pdf: `paper672-overview.pdf`.
 - The **main artifact** as a **Docker image**: `oopsla2425-paper672-artifactTODO.tar.gz`
-    - The Docker image contains the mixed-choice Scribble toolchain (protocol validation and Erlang `gen_statem` code generation), a preconfigured Erlang/OTP environment with `rebar3`, and all example protocols plus their generated Erlang code under `scribble-gt-demos`.
 - The original submission version of our **paper**: `oopsla2425-paper672.pdf`

 Following the Call for Artifacts, this Overview has the following sections: